NativeScript/nativescript-angular-guide/src/chapters/chapter4.md

 <Image src="res://add" (tap)="add()" col="1"></Image>
 ```

-With these attributes in place, your next steps are to define the `grocery` property and the `add()` method.
+With these attributes in place, your next steps are to define a new `grocery` property and `add()` method in your `ListPage` class.
 To do that, open `app/pages/list/list.component.ts` and add the following property to the `ListPage` class (right below the existing `groceryList` property):

 ``` TypeScript
 grocery: string = "";
 ```

-Next, add the following two inputs to the top of the `list.component.ts` file:
+Next, add the following two imports to the top of the `list.component.ts` file:

 ``` TypeScript
 import {TextField} from "ui/text-field";